 Copyright 2016 Doug Ringer

-Doug’s Blog is a weekly memo, which is always powerful and to the point.
-It focuses on innovative ideas to help organizations define, develop, and launch amazing products, and take them to the right customers quickly.
+Doug’s Blog is a frequent memo that is always powerful and to the point.
+It focuses on innovative ideas to help organizations create Profitable Habits that improve profitability.

 Privacy statement: Your email address is never shared with anyone for any reason.